jquant/jai-sdk/docs/source/jai_in_5_minutes_fraud_detection.rst

     4       2  -1.15823    0.877737    0.215153      69.99        0
     ====  ======  =========  ==========  ==========  ========  =======

 *******************
 Supervised Learning
 *******************

-Now we will train a Supervised Model to classify if a client will be considered defaultant or not using JAI!
-Here we will separate part of the
+Now we will train a Supervised Model to classify if a client will be considered default or not using JAI!
+Here we will separate part of the dataset to show how the prediction is made using JAI.
+Since we only have data of two days, we don't have to worry about data leakage when splitting our dataset randomly.

 .. code:: python